mdtusz/blog/about.md

 ---

-I graduated with a degree in economics from Concordia University, but in my last year, I decided that I *much* prefered programming and development, so I added in a minor in computer science.
-Since graduating, I've decided that sofware is much more in line with my interests and have spent all my time furthering my learning, while developing the back end for a Montreal company called Kreate Solutions.
+I graduated with a degree in economics from Concordia University, but in my last year, I decided that I *much* prefered programming and software development, so I added in a minor in computer science.
+Since graduating, I've decided that sofware is much more in line with my interests and have dedicated myself to the career, working at various companies as a web developer.
+Most recently, I have been working in Montreal for AON3D, creating a host that communicates with the firmware controlling the machine at a low level.

-Recently, I've become wildly interested in highly modular software arhitecture, the increasing availability of useful open data, and "the internet of things".
-With the increasing availability of low cost microcontrollers and improvements to internet infrastructure all over the world, I am extremely excited to see and be a part of the future that is developing around us.
+When I'm not at work, I like to tinker and take things apart to see how they work, and occasionally will play around with musical coding using tools like [lissajous js](http://lissajousjs.com/) and occasionally start from scratch using the web audio api.
+I also like to climb, but unfortunately, it's winter right now and I don't get the opportunity to go very often.